adam-zakaria/adam-zakaria.github.io/README.md

 # Introduction
+This is my portfolio and blog, where I introduce myself and showcase projects.

+To write blog posts I navigate to the Decap CMS where I manage posts and use a WYISWYG word processor to write posts.

+It's surprising to see that I actually modify the html with the blog links (i.e. I look at index.html and I see the links), but I think this is for the server side rendering.

+Posts are stored by decap CMS in 'post', i.e. posts/check-me-out.md blog_listener.js listens for changes and on change generateHtmlForPost(), which
+1) takes posts/*.md and outputs them to renderedPosts/*.html
+2) Adds links to index.html

+The way this works as a static site is that we leverage gitlab ci/cd and it builds the pages for us. i.e. on push, build the pages...hmmm, this doesn't quite cover the bases.

 We are making local modifications on dev and merging to main then pushing for changes to production.

 # Install packages